 Everyone probably knows a negative story about his foreign colleague being screwed over.
-My colleague successfully sued a school (Okiki kindergarten in Shanghai).
+My colleague successfully sued a school in Shanghai.
 Now Shanghainese laws might not be applicable everywhere else, they might be on the contrary.

 Underneath an brief account of how I think it works but you better check with your lawyer.